 After you have finished your visit to Danfeng Gate you can walk over the large square towards Daming Palace.
 It is a large open space where the Royalty of the Tang Dynasty called home.
-Now mainly in ruins but with large stunning gardens for you to wander, it is a beautiful place to see.
+The palace is now mainly in ruins but with large stunning gardens for you to wander, it is a beautiful place to see and a top Xian attraction.
 There is a large scale model of what the Palace would have looked like back before it was destroyed.

-The complex is so large there are golf carts that you can buy a ticket for and they will late you around to all the site that you will need to see.
+The complex is so large there are golf carts that you can buy a ticket for and they will take you around to all the sites that you will need to see.

 Banpo Village and Museum